Motorcycle Accident Attorneys Representing Clients In Lancaster, PA & York, PA

-PennDOT offers an extensive list of motorcycle safety tips that is valuable to both bikers and passenger-vehicle drivers.
+PennDOT offers an extensive list of motorcycle safety tips that are valuable to both bikers and passenger-vehicle drivers.
 Key advice for preventing motorcycle crashes includes:

 - Maintain a safe vehicle: Make sure headlights and brake lights work, and that vehicles are free of other mechanical defects

 - Be visible and signal: Use your turn signals and give other drivers ample time to respond before changing lanes or turning

-- Maintain a safe distance: Tailgating is common factor in traffic accidents; keep a safe distance that provides you the space and time to react to a potentially dangerous situation
+- Maintain a safe distance: Tailgating is a common factor in traffic accidents; keep a safe distance that provides you space and time to react to a potentially dangerous situation

 - Focus on the task at hand: When you’re driving, focus on driving; distracted driving, including cell phone use and texting, is an increasingly common cause of collisions

 - Drive sober: Although drunk driving numbers have steadily decreased over the years, driving under the influence still kills more than 10,000 people nationwide each year; in fact, Pennsylvania ranked fifth nationally in drunk driving-related deaths in 2013

 Pennsylvania also ranks near the top nationally in medical expenses and work-loss costs associated with motor vehicle accidents.
-According to analysis of state crash costs by the Centers for Disease Control and Prevention (CDC), Pennsylvania racks up about $1.5 billion annually in medical treatment and loss of work hours related to traffic accidents.
+According to an analysis of state crash costs by the Centers for Disease Control and Prevention (CDC), Pennsylvania racks up about $1.5 billion annually in medical treatment and loss of work hours related to traffic accidents.